Skip to main content

 • Why you are emailing them (undergrad research position)

-• if you were accepted into a research program, this would be helpful to mention
+• if you were accepted into a research program or needing a research mentor to apply for a program, this would be helpful to mention

 • What about their work specifically interests you (you want them to know that you have taken the time to look into what they do)